hamidgholami/accp-cheatsheet/README.md

 ### Amazon Security Token Service (STS)
 - Is used for requesting temporary credentials.

-### Amazon Simple Queue Service (SQS)
-- Is a message queue used for decoupling application components

 ### AWS Server Migration Service (SMS)
 - Is an agentless service which makes it easier and faster for you migrate on-premises workloads to AWS.
 - You can migrarte Virtual Machines from VMware vSphere and Windows Hyper-V to AWS with this sevice.